Barrister: England and Wales

 Although with somewhat different laws, England and Wales are considered within the United Kingdom a single united and unified legal jurisdiction for the purposes of both civil and criminal law, alongside Scotland and Northern Ireland, the other two legal jurisdictions within the United Kingdom.
 England and Wales are covered by a common bar and a single law society.

 The profession of barrister in England and Wales is a separate profession from that of solicitor.
 It is, however, possible to hold the qualification of both barrister and solicitor, and/or chartered legal executive at the same time.
 It is not necessary to leave the bar to qualify as a solicitor.

 Barristers are regulated by the Bar Standards Board, a division of the General Council of the Bar.
 A barrister must be a member of one of the Inns of Court, which traditionally educated and regulated barristers.
 There are four Inns of Court: The Honourable Society of Lincoln's Inn, The Honourable Society of Gray's Inn, The Honourable Society of the Middle Temple and The Honourable Society of the Inner Temple.
 All are located in Central London, near the Royal Courts of Justice.
 They perform both scholastic and social roles, and in all cases, provide financial aid to student barristers (subject to merit) through scholarships.
 It is the Inns that call students to the Bar at a ceremony akin to a graduation.
 Social functions include dining with other members and guests and hosting other events.

-Law graduates wishing to work and be known as barristers must take a course of professional training (known as the "vocational component") at one of the institutions approved by the Bar Council.
-Until late 2020 this course was exclusively the Bar Professional Training Course, but since then the approved training offer was broadened to would-be barristers via a number of different courses, such as the new Bar Vocational Course at the Inns of Court College of Advocacy.
-On successful completion of the vocational component, student barristers are called to the bar by their respective inns and are elevated to the degree of barrister.
-However, before they can practise independently they must first undertake 12 months of pupillage.
+Law graduates wishing to work and be known as barristers must undertake the vocational component of Bar Training, the Bar Course at one of the 10 institutions approved by the Bar Standards Board.
+On successful completion of the Bar Course, students are Called to the Bar by their Inns of Court.
+Before completing pupillage, students who have been Called are known as unregistered barristers.
+Those wishing to practice as barristers must undertake 12 months of pupillage.
 The first six months (the "non-practising period") are spent shadowing more senior practitioners, after which pupil barristers may begin to undertake some court work of their own (the "practising period").
 Following successful completion of this stage, most barristers then join a set of Chambers, a group of counsel who share the costs of premises and support staff whilst remaining individually self-employed.